KodyKantor/KodyKantor.github.io/src/2022/tech_debt.md

 software can be necessary to quickly demonstrate concepts.
-After the concept is demonstrated to stakeholders we need to make a decision: continue using the concept code (ignore the tech debt), or replace the concept code with a long-term soltuion (pay down the debt).
+After the concept is demonstrated to stakeholders we need to make a decision: continue using the concept code (ignore the tech debt), or replace the concept code with a long-term solution (pay down the debt).

 The software industry has no shortage of euphemisms for shortcuts: proof of concept and 'demo code' are common.
 We even have a name for engineers who do this type of work often: rockstars!

 Sometimes shortcuts are necessary.
 The organization you find yourself in may dictate how often you take shortcuts.
 For example, an organization where there is a strong vision and agreement between parties may not require many shortcuts - the emphasis is on delivering a good solution to customers.
 In an organization that doesn't value being thorough or one that isn't as focused on a shared vision you may find yourself taking more shortcuts to convince others of your idea.

+Technical debt can be used as leverage.
+We only have a finite amount of time to build software.
+Choosing to take on technical debt by taking a shortcut means we are essentially borrowing time from the future to achieve our goals sooner.
+This can be incredibly valuable!
+After all, there is an infinite amount of time in the future that we can use as leverage, and the time before the next demo is certainly finite!

 ### Low priority tasks